downson-lang/downson/SPECIFICATION.md

 **.key-name** key-metadata
 ~~~~

-Emphasis syntax does not require the notion of *ignore alias*.
+The emphasis syntax does not require the notion of *ignore alias*.
 If a syntactically valid (ie. starting with a dot) emphasis is read without an accompanying *key metadata*, then it is automatically ignored.

-Between the GFM Emphasis containing the key name and GFM Inline Link containing the key-metadata, only spaces or tabs are allowed.
+Between the GFM Emphasis containing the key name and GFM Inline Link containing the key metadata, only spaces or tabs are allowed.

 <details>
 <summary>Failure</summary>